 - A. The following process is intended to prevent or decrease the incidence of truancy.
 We believe that the most effective support system is one that includes intervention early to prevent excessive tardies or absences.
-Unexcused tardies and early dismissals may also count towards the accumulation of unexcused absences.
-Every three unexcused tardies/early dismissals will count as one day (6.5 hours) of unexcused absences with the following criteria: - 1.
+Unexcused tardies and early dismissals may also count towards the accumulation of unexcused absences. - 1.
 Truancy Warning Letter delivered via home visit by the District Truancy Officer (32.5 hours/5 Days of Unexcused Absences) - 2.
 Unofficial Court Hearing to be held at the school (52 hours/8 Days of Unexcused Absences) - 3.
 Official Truancy Hearing